youngjae-hur7/omnia/docs/source/OmniaInstallGuide/RHEL/AdvancedConfigurationsRHEL/AdditionalNIC_rhel.rst

             * intel_idle.max_cstate=0
             * intel_pstate=disable

+.. caution:: If duplicate entries of the same command line parameter is provided but with different values, then the playbook picks up to the last provided value overwriting any previous entries.
+For example, if the user provides ``"intel_iommu=on intel_iommu=off"`` as the parameters, the configuration will ultimately be set to ``"intel_iommu=off"``, as this is the last value provided.

 **Executing the playbook**

 After you have filled up the ``input/network_spec.yml`` and ``input/server_spec.yml`` with all the necessary details based on the configuration(s) required, do the following to execute the playbook: